manyu26/daisolab/pages/teaching.md

 ### UL System
-* Designing Accessible Teaching Materials in the Digital World.
-A one-week course (2020) for the UL System Bridging the Digital Divide for UL System faculty and staff.
+* <a href="https://ulstraining.latech.edu/course/info.php?id=66" target="_blank">Designing Accessible Teaching Materials in the Digital World.</a> A one-week course (2020) for the UL System Bridging the Digital Divide for UL System faculty and staff.
 University of Louisiana System.
-* Incorporating Low-cost Augmented/Virtual Reality Technologies in Education.
-A one-week course (2020) for the UL System Bridging the Digital Divide for UL System faculty and staff.
+* <a href="https://ulstraining.latech.edu/course/info.php?id=68" target="_blank"> Incorporating Low-cost Augmented/Virtual Reality Technologies in Education. </a> A one-week course (2020) for the UL System Bridging the Digital Divide for UL System faculty and staff.
 University of Louisiana System.

 ### Teaching Awards: